medmen/symprot/README.md

 malfunction and potentially infecting your webserver with malware.
 Symprot was built to work, security is not a primary goal!
 But it is build on a solid foundation (Symfony framework) and comes with a CSP, so basic security measures are taken.

+CSP on/off:
+- By default, CSP is enabled.
+To disable it (e.g., for local debugging), set APP_CSP_ENABLED=0 in your environment or in .env.local.
+- To explicitly enable it, set APP_CSP_ENABLED=1.
+- After changing env vars in dev, clear cache or reload PHP FPM if needed.

 If you happen to find an issue, please file a bug report (ideally with a bugfix pull request).

 ## Help?